Tensor Q-Rank: New Data Dependent Definition of Tensor Rank: Introduction

+where $\mathcal{Y}$ is the observed measurement by a linear operator $\Psi(\cdot)$ and $\mathcal{X}$ is the clean data.
 Generally, it is difficult to solve Eq.~(\ref{LRTC}) directly, and different rank definitions correspond to different models.
 The commonly used definitions of tensor rank are all related to particular tensor decompositions~\cite{excel_9}.
-For example, CP-rank~\cite{excel_28} is based on the CANDECOMP/PARAFAC decomposition~\cite{excel_29}; Tucker-n-rank~\cite{excel_31} is based on the Tucker Decomposition~\cite{excel_30}; and tensor multi-rank and tubal-rank~\cite{excel_18} are based on t-SVD~\cite{excel_21}.
-Minimizing the rank function in Eq.~(\ref{LRTC}) directly is usually NP-hard and is difficult to be solved within polynomial time, hence we often replace $\text{rank}(\mathcal{\mathcal{X}})$ by its convex/non-convex surrogate function.
-Similar to the matrix case~\cite{excel_7_1,excel_7_2}, based on different definitions of tensor singular values, various tensor nuclear norms are proposed as the rank surrogates~\cite{excel_1_1,excel_12,excel_21}.
+For example, CP-rank~\cite{excel_28} is based on the CANDECOMP/PARAFAC decomposition~\cite{excel_29}; multilinear rank~\cite{multilinear_rank} is based on the Tucker decomposition~\cite{excel_30}; tensor multi-rank and tubal-rank~\cite{excel_18} are based on t-SVD~\cite{excel_21}; and a new tensor rank with invertible linear operator~\cite{lu2019cvpr} is based on T-SVD~\cite{kernfeld2015tensor}.
+Among them, CP-rank and multilinear rank are both older and more widely studied, while the remaining two mentioned here are relatively new.
+Minimizing the rank function in Eq.~(\ref{LRTC}) directly is usually NP-hard and is difficult to be solved within polynomial time, hence we often replace $\text{rank}(\mathcal{\mathcal{X}})$ by a convex/non-convex surrogate function.
+Similar to the matrix case~\cite{excel_7_1,excel_7_2}, with different definitions of tensor singular values, various tensor nuclear norms are proposed as the rank surrogates~\cite{excel_1_1,excel_12,excel_21,lu2019cvpr}.